 Fundamental Properties of Alginates

 Various forms of alginate are approved by the FDA for use primarily as a thickening agent, and alginate is widely known to be biocompatible and biodegradable.
 While some evidence indicates that alginate hydrogels are non-antigenic, in vivo research has shown that animals and humans alike often mount a generalized foreign body immune response when significant amounts of alginate are introduced into the physiologic environment.
-With that said, various materials have been studied as modifying and augmenting agents to reduce the immunogenicity of alginate, with the varying promise.
+With that said, various materials have been studied as modifying and augmenting agents to reduce the immunogenicity of alginate, with varying promise.

 Alginates are hydrophilic by nature, and crosslinked hydrogels contain a significant aqueous component.
 Due to the structural chemistry of alginate scaffolds, water and other small molecules diffuse freely throughout the hydrogel.
 Because of this, many therapeutic compounds diffuse out of alginate hydrogels at predictable and consistent rates, making them useful biomaterial carriers in drug delivery.
 Additionally, this characteristic allows alginate hydrogels to equilibrate with their environment to some extent, and consequently, alginate hydrogels can maintain a relatively physiologic internal environment in vivo conditions.